Osu Anorhor inaugurates Council of Elders to chart course of progress | Ghana News Agency

 Mr Quaye congratulated Anorhor for the initiative saying it had huge advantage because they had elders who would guide the steps of council members and urged them to emulate the examples of the earlier ones.

-He asked the members to be vigilant of people who would attempt to infiltrate their ranks to draw them back in their work.
+He asked the members to be vigilant of people who would attempt to infiltrate their ranks to draw them back to their work.

 The other three quarters that formed the Osu chieftaincy are Osu Kinkawe, Osu Ashante, and Osu Alata.